viswanaj/orphanGPCRs/README.md

 # Leveraging Agentic AI towards the study of "undruggable" receptors.

 In this project, I leveraged the ability for AI to rapidly compile and deploy code to study the evolution of GPCRs, which are the **most clinically relevant targets to treat disease**.
 I focused on orphan GPCRs, which are receptors thought to be "undruggable".
 I started by searching SwissProt (protein database) for full sequences of human GPCRs.
 Then, I deployed multiple multiple sequence alignment (MSA) algorithms to construct a phylogenetic tree -- *this is the advantage of agentic AI* -- without it, I could not have implemented multiple MSAs in parallel to study evolutionary relationships.

+In parallel, I attempted to use txGemma to predict ligands for each orphan receptor.
+To do this, though, I first wanted to validate the ability for txGemma to predict ligand affinities for GPCRs with a well-characterized pharmacology.
+From a preliminary screen, txGemma performed poorly in predicting the affinities for GPCR-ligand pairs.
+Next steps involve re-visiting my implementation of txGemma, and fine-tuning the model on a dataset which contains experimentally validated ligand-receptor affinities.

 <img width="1000" height="750" alt="image" src="https://github.com/user-attachments/assets/9ead57be-6fab-46a4-8c3f-b6dbbe3656ef" />